Xbox Series X restock update: Track on Twitter, Walmart, GameStop and more

 Xbox Series X — latest news and rumors

-It's been a slow couple of weeks in terms of Xbox Series X restocks, bar a very limited Best Buy stock last week (June 3).
+It's been a slow couple of weeks in terms of Xbox Series X restocks, bar a very limited Microsoft restock June 8 and Best Buy stock June 3.
 We're hoping this lack of drops will soon change.
 Amazon, Walmart, and GameStop could all restock Microsoft's bulky black box in the coming days, although nothing is yet confirmed.

 Meanwhile, Target has just announced a huge change to how it handles Xbox Series X restocks.
 No longer will it be waiting to drop stock in batches as it does with PS5 restock, instead Xbox Series X consoles will be available to buy when stores receive stock.